The challenge is, most entrepreneurs think they have to do it alone. But what if it didn’t have to be that way?

 I joined EO almost a decade ago.
 Forum transformed my thinking and helped me identify “blind spots" in my life and business.
 A wise and veteran EO member once told me "You’ll only get out what you put in”.
 This prompted me to step up to the challenge of serving the community.
 Today I serve as mentorship chair.
 I am engaging with the global committee to activate this programme in the UK and build a pool of mentors/mentees to match in a structured, professional and safe environment.
 I’m also an Accelerator coach and a Professional EOS Implementer where I serve as a coach, facilitator and teacher.

 "A wise and veteran EO member once told me "You’ll only get out what you put in”"

-I joined EO Accelerator in 2018 and became a full EO member in 2019.
-I attended One Level Up in Barcelona and then Dublin and got real value from meeting members from across Europe.
-In 2020 I completed Moderator Coaching and became the moderator for my Forum.
-I also enjoyed the Marcomms training and joined the board as Communications Chair.
-I have now done the Accelerator Coaching training.
-Access to the great Learning and Leadership resource in EO has been a real revelation.
+I joined Accelerator in 2018 and became a full EO member in 2019.
+I attended One Level Up in Barcelona and Dublin and enjoyed meeting members from across Europe.
+In 2020 I completed the coaching to became moderator for my Forum and enjoyed Marcomms training as I joined the board as Communications Chair.
+My company, Equinet became a Strategic Partner in 2020 in order that we might design and build this website.
+Access to the Learning and Leadership resource in EO has been a revelation.